 POWER If not lit, this indicates a problem with the power supply to the boiler - switched off or possibly blown a fuse.
 DHW PUMP If flashing, this indicates either a 'store' thermistor or PCB fault.
-Refer to the 'is the DHW PUMP idicator flashing' procedure in Section 12.2 (B).
-FLOW If not lit when a hot tap is opened, this indicates either a lack of water flow or possible flow switch problem.
-DEMAND If not lit, this indicates either timer/programmer is not 'calling' for hot water or 'hot water' switch is not set to 'constant'.
+Refer to the 'is the DHW PUMP indicator flashing' procedure in Section 1 FLOW If not lit when a hot tap is opened, this indicates either a lack of water flow or possible flow switch problem.
+DEMAND If not lit, this indicates either timer/programmer is not 'calling' for hot water or 'he switch is not set to 'constant'.
 BURNER If flashing, this indicates a PCB fault.
 Refer to the 'is the burner indicator lit' procedure in Section 12.2 (B).
-NOTE: There may be a delay before the 'burner' indicat tor is lit when the store is up to temperature
+NOTE: There may be a delay before the 'burner' indicator is lit when the store is up to temperature